mvolkmann/blog/input/11ty-overview.md

 It is related to how Zach Leatherman learned to count as a child.

 The 11ty mascot is a possum attached to a helium balloon.
+It was contributed by James Williamson in May 2018.

 11ty is the most popular SSG that supports multiple template languages.